Sunday 09 August 2020

 Yoga on the decking again.
 Next door, Strathlorn, is now a self-catering rental and this week’s renters are keen and competent paddleboarders.
 The house wasn’t there when we arrived in 1990.
 There were founds, but I only had eyes for the view and quickly decided I wanted to buy it.
 (We were also desperate and there were no other houses for sale.)
 The house was in a poor state cosmetically and was an ugly box which was common in Scotland at the time.
 Architects appeared to be asleep

 It had been built by the late Iain MacCorquodale, known as Iain Mòr (big Iain), who owned this house and subdivided the very large garden and got planning for another.
-Iain had bought the house from Mrs Carmichael who had built it after she sold Point House and farm to the Gilmours.
-After Iain, the late Bob and Grace Hall lived there but since they left it has been done up to a high standard, as they say on television, and is a rental.
+Iain had bought the house from Mrs Carmichael who had built it after she sold Point House and farm to the non resident Gilmours.
+After Iain, the late Bob and Grace Hall lived there but since they left for the common reason for leaving Health, it has been done up to a high standard, as they say on television, and is a rental.
 That is a brief history but will do for now.
-Visitors love it and it is very comfortable.
+So slowly in thsi way the area has lost its residents

 I’m not considering second homes owned by islanders as that is different again for many reasons and some are on long lets which the island always needs.
 Neither am I talking about the bunkhouse, a great asset which has taken a hit during the pandemic.
 But I will.
 And Air B&B … the jury has been out for a while and I can’t see it returning … Finally, there are second homers who volunteer when they are here and sit on committees and help run things.
 They are most desirable!

 Conclusion: Rentals are complex; owners need to understand island needs.